EmergentIdeas/file-sink-server/README.md

 I want to use something else I wrote, [FileSink](https://www.npmjs.com/package/file-sink), to abstract away just a little bit of the file system interface.
-I want callers to be able to read and write "files" without needing to know where specifically on disk they're writing to even what they're really writing to.
-Could be file system, http, AWS S3, indexeddb, mongodb, or whatever.
+I want callers to be able to read and write "files" without needing to know where, specifically, on disk they're writing to, or even what they're really writing to.
+It could be a file system, http, AWS S3, indexeddb, mongodb, or whatever.
 The caller shouldn't need to know how to connect to the underlying resource, how to encrypt/decrypt, or anything more than the relative path.